-Construction means Construction as defined in the Palm Beach County Purchasing Code (Purchasing Code), including but not limited to the use of services and skilled trades for the assembly of materials necessary to build or improve land or infrastructure such as roads and bridges and paved surfaces, or to build, improve, or repair vertical structures such as buildings.
+Construction means the use of services and skilled trades for the assembly of materials necessary to build or improve land or infrastructure such as roads and bridges and paved surfaces, or to build, improve, or repair vertical structures such as buildings.

-Contract means Contract as defined in the Purchasing Code, including but not limited to all types of agreements, regardless of what they may be called (purchase orders, decentralized purchase orders (DPOs), agreements, etc.), for the procurement of goods and services; narrowly definitiondefined as a written agreement signed by all parties for the procurement of professional services or construction.
+Contract means all types of agreements, regardless of what they may be called (purchase orders, decentralized purchase orders ("DPOs"), agreements, etc.), for the procurement of goods and services; narrow definition: a written agreement signed by all parties for the procurement of professional services or construction.
+Narrow definition of word will be capitalized.